 You can also contact QFQUAL’s Exam Results Helpline at nationalcareers.service.gov.uk.

 You can’t appeal your grade because you think you would have done better in your exams.
-But, if you feel that your grades don't accurately reflect your performance, you can choose to sit exams in the autumn series 2022 or in 2023.
+But, if you feel that your grades don't accurately reflect your performance, you can choose to retake exams in summer 2023.

 Exam dates for AS & A Levels are October 5 to 23.